 Meet GTE Localize’s Translator Team – Thai Ngo

-A seasoned 10-year-experienced English to Vietnamese translator and editor, Thai Ngo has joined GTE Localize’s talented translator team for over 3 years.
+Thai Ngo, a seasoned 10-year-experienced English to Vietnamese translator and editor, has joined GTE Localize’s talented translator team for over 3 years.
 Besides being a passionate linguist, she is an aerobic lover and a passionate animal activist in Vietnam.
 Let’s find out more about her journey to become a translator and her daily life as a translator.
-She also provides some valuable advice for aspiring translators.

 Good morning Ms Thai!
 Can you tell our readers a little bit about yourself?